[search-in-place-form in_current_page="1"]

 Praise be to God.
 There is no other God except God.

-Okay, so this is our new chatting feature.
-It’s below here, below the Friday sermon, if you guys are watching the video.
-So all you have to do is scroll down and here it says “sign in with Google.”
-By the way, let me just read what I wrote here.
-It says: “During Friday gatherings, being signed in is mandatory for the submitters from 12 until 12:30 UTC so that we can witness who is online and attending the Friday gatherings, and to communicate with each other when necessary.”
+“During Friday gatherings, being signed in is mandatory for the submitters (from 12:00 UTC until 12:30 UTC) so that we can witness who is online and attending the Friday gatherings and to communicate with each other when necessary.”

-So for those who haven’t signed yet, if you just go here to “sign in with Google,” it’s going to ask you to—you can choose—by the way, we don’t have access to your Google accounts.
-So this is totally under Google’s control.
+By the way, we don’t have access to your Google accounts, so this is totally under Google’s control.
 We don’t have access to it.
-So when you sign in with Google, Google doesn’t send us any information except your name, which is shown in the website, and your photo, which is taken from Google.
-But that’s a standard signing procedure for most of the apps, it’s not different from other apps.
+So when you sign in with Google, Google does not send us any information except your name, which is shown in the website, and your photo, which is taken from Google.
+But that is a standard signing procedure for most of the apps, it’s not different from other apps.

 Guidelines for Chatting During the Gathering